kandros/mkmake/readme.md

 # mkmake

-a simple took to create a Makefile in the current file
+A simple CLI to create a Makefile in the current directory

 ## how it works